 8 oz.
 Chunky pies: $10.25 ea.Buttercream sprinkles overpour, Peppermint swizzle sticks, Cream soda.

 Went out of my comfort zone with this recipe and found a new favorite.
 Buttercream sprinkles is a gourmand blend of ‘sweet’ that instantly boosts the mood of the room.
 The scent equivalent of spooning a dollop of sugared frosting onto your tongue and letting it melt away.
 Light and silky like a Swiss meringue, not too heavy textured, it carries the minty vanilla cream of peppermint swizzle sticks to the next level of awesome.
-Bakery lovers might add it to a cake blend, but to me, it’s cool perfection with mint and a touch of richness brought out by the cream soda.
+Bakery lovers might add it to a cake blend, (apparently there are subtle cinnamon sticks present adding a hint of spice) but to me, it’s cool perfection with mint and a touch of richness brought out by the cream soda.
 Everyone needs to try this combo!Marshmallow Fireside overpour, Sweet lavender, Peppermint swizzle sticks.

 I crave marshmallow fireside blends in Winter.
 This particular mixture gives me ALL the cozy vibes.
-Frosty peppermint candies and vanilla undertones sparkle through comforting toasted mallow.
-A slow developer, eventually the marshmallow sweetness winds it’s way around with feathery wisps lightly streaked with lavender.
+Frosty peppermint-vanilla candies sparkle underneath the layer of comforting toasted mallow.
+A slow developer, eventually the marshmallow sweetness winds it’s way around with feathery wisps of smoke, streaked with lavender.
 Relaxing, but exceptionally mild.
 Hoping for improved performance after a longer cure time.The layered strata pies look fun and festive, but my favorite format is definitely the ease of the no-fuss chunks, no cutting or crumbling provides more immediate gratification.

 10 oz.
 No-fuss chunks: $10.52 ea.
 Barbershop 1920s overpour, Dragon’s Blood